Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 interval.

-The `BisectionSolver` is included for completeness and for establishing a fall back in cases of emergency.
+The `BisectionSolver` is included for completeness and for establishing a fallback in cases of emergency.
 The algorithm is simple, most likely bug free and guaranteed to converge even in very adverse circumstances which might cause other algorithms to malfunction.
 The drawback is of course that it is also guaranteed